 Stress and other negative emotions can indeed be a result of external factors like what is happening around us and the world.
 Other times, it is a result of the tension we carry in our bodies.

 Existing physical conditions like chronic pain can also cause us discomfort and lead to stress.
-Pilates is an excellent means to relieve any tension in the body because it is designed to stretch and strengthen your muscles.
+Practicing Pilates exercise involves an excellent means to relieve any tension in the body as exercise pumps blood because it is designed to stretch your core and help with muscle strength.

 When you begin to feel better about yourself and have a better connection with your inner thoughts, you tend to be less agitated.
 Because you are less tense, you are likely to react more positively to others around you.

-Maintaining connections is crucial during a global crisis that requires physical isolation.
+Enhancing mindfulness through maintaining connections is crucial during a global crisis that requires physical activity isolation.
 Having a sense of community and fellowship with other people is also an effective way to get you through a pandemic.

-When you get into Pilates, you may be doing the movements yourself in your own little space, but you are also one of many people who practice it.
-It means that the opportunity of being part of a community that can provide support when it is most needed.
+When you get into the exercise, you may be doing the movements yourself in your own little space, but you are also one of many people who practice it.
+It means the opportunity to be part of a community that can provide assistance when it is most needed.